Crimewatch: Police involvement

 Despite initial police concerns about involvement (only three forces out of more than 40 agreed to participate initially), Crimewatch developed a special status with police and was credited with an expertise of its own, notably through Nick Ross' long experience with public appeals.
 Unlike the American equivalent, America's Most Wanted, Crimewatch itself usually appeals for unsolved cases inviting viewers to be armchair detectives.
 According to the producers, about a third of its cases are solved, half of those as a direct result of viewers' calls.
 Its successes have included some of Britain's most notorious crimes, including the kidnap of Stephanie Slater and murder of Julie Dart, the M25 rapist, the road-rage killing by Kenneth Noye, and the capture of two boys for the abduction and murder of James Bulger.
 Over the years, Crimewatch has featured appeals from all 43 police forces in the country.

 Several police officers have appeared on the programme from the studio, including David Hatcher, Helen Phelps, Jeremy Paine, Jacqui Hames, Jonathan Morrison, Jane Corrigan, and Rav Wilding.
 For many years the programme also included antiques experts John Bly, Eric Knowles and Paul Hayes to help with 'treasure trove' details of recovered goods believed to have been stolen.

 Ratings and public response

-At its peak, Crimewatch was seen by 14 million viewers per week.
-However, by 2017, credited to competition from other programmes, it had fallen to an average of 3 million.
-At the time of the programme's 150th episode in January 1999, it was reported that the average viewing figures were 8 million.
+At its peak, Crimewatch was seen by fourteen million viewers per week.
+However, by 2017, credited to competition from other programmes, it had fallen to an average of three million.
+At the time of the programme's 150th episode in January 1999, it was reported that the average viewing figures were eight million.
+Ratings began to decline further in the 2000s but remained competitive.
+In January 2008, the first episode to feature Young as presenter attracted 4.5 million viewers.

 A study by the Broadcasting Standards Council found that Crimewatch increased the fear of crime in over half of its respondents, and a third said it made them feel "afraid".
 However, according to John Sears, senior English lecturer at Manchester Metropolitan University, it provides a beneficial role, performing "a social function by helping to solve crime, and drawing on the collective responsibilities, experiences and knowledge of the viewing audience in order to do so."